Disorderly Conduct Defense Attorney

 - Making unreasonable noise.

-- In a public place, using abusive or obscene language, or makes an obscene gesture.
+- In a public place, using abusive or obscene language, or making an obscene gesture.

 - Without lawful authority, disturbing any lawful assembly or meeting of persons.